Menu

 Directory Editor: The Directory Editor shall maintain and regularly back-up an accurate database (Microsoft Access) of members, with the membership status of each and with contact information and current DHL projects updated as needed from annual or biennial membership forms; once a year (usually in May) and send a current electronic printout of this directory to the Webmaster/Assistant Webmaster for posting in the members-only section of the Society’s website.
 The Directory Editor will make sure that the Listserv Moderator receives the full name and all current email address(es) of each new and renewing member as they join or renew so they can be added to the listserv in a timely way (coordination should be at least twice a year prior to the newsletter dispersal).

-• Tonya Krouse is a Professor of English at Northern Kentucky University and serves as Core Faculty of the NKU Honors College.
-She teaches courses in modern and contemporary British literature, literary criticism and theory, gender and sexuality in literature, and composition, as well as interdisciplinary courses in the Honors College.
-Her publications include articles on Doris Lessing and Virginia Woolf, as well as the book, The Opposite of Desire: Sex and Pleasure in the Modernist Novel (Lexington Books, 2009).
-She has also co-authored the textbook Introducing English Studies (2020), which targets courses introducing students to the major in English and offers a broad overview of the different fields of the discipline, including literary studies, cinema studies, rhetoric and composition, creative writing, and more.
+• Tonya Krouse is Professor of English at Northern Kentucky University and leads NKU’s STAR Program, which is funded through the Teagle Foundation and National Endowment for the Humanities Cornerstone: Learning for Living initiative.
+Her publications include articles on Doris Lessing and Virginia Woolf, as well as the book, The Opposite of Desire: Sex and Pleasure in the Modernist Novel (Lexington Books, 2009) and a co-authored textbook Introducing English Studies (2020).
 Her current scholarly book project is provisionally titled The Magnetism of D.H.
-Lawrence, and explores Lawrence’s vexed position in the twenty-first-century canon in relation to his ongoing influence on contemporary authors.
+Lawrence, and explores Lawrence’s vexed position in the twenty- first-century canon in relation to his ongoing influence on contemporary authors.

 Treasurer